rashedul360/doctors-lab/README.md

 ## The image has been optimized from tinyPNG as much as possible

+## usign google font

+## using font awesome font

 ## logout method included

 ## blue badge verification applied. with the help of firebase. you can find out this option form dashboard

-## your can login with email or registred with email , name and password. i will added the email password authentication
+## your can login with email or registred with email , name and password. i will added the email password authentication (i mean 2 option included.)

 ## `noted` i am not includes the facebook login method this button added for design purposes.